AdobeDocs/experience-manager-learn.en/help/forms/acroform-aem-forms-sign/part1.md

 [Adobe Sign Text Tags Document](https://helpx.adobe.com/sign/using/text-tag.html)

 >[!NOTE]
+>
-Make sure the acroform filename does not have any spaces in it.
+>Make sure the acroform filename does not have any spaces in it.
 The current sample code does not handle spaces.
+>
-The form field names can only contain the following
+>The form field names can only contain the following:
+>
-* single space
+>* single space
-* single underscore
+>* single underscore
-* alphanumeric characters
+>* alphanumeric characters